dtaht/rtod/README.md

 distinct routes per host, as a means to test the capabilities of kernels, routing protocols, and routing daemons.

 Do NOT run this on a production network.
-DO read the documentation.
+DO read this documentation.

-This script was developed to stress test these kernel routing features, daemons, and protocols as a means to measure their behavior and make them better.
+The rtod script was developed to stress test kernel routing features, daemons, and protocols as a means to measure their behavior and make them better.

-rtod is as robust as I can make it - running it in more extreme modes tends to make tcp connections fail - so it agressively has multiple means to clean up after itself.
+rtod is as robust as I can make it - running it in more extreme modes tends to make tcp connections fail - so it has multiple means to clean up after itself automatically.
 It might take 10s of minutes for the network to recover, but it will, eventually.
 Usually.

+You may need to clean up nohup.out or kill off processes manually.

 # Setup

+rtod uses the unallocated fc::/8 ULA address space to do its damage.

 Make utterly sure your production network refuses to forward routes injected by this script.
 You can easily insert a number of routes